 WHERE IS THE SPACE AND WHY WAS IT CHOSEN?

-Opening July 2022, Prairie Manor is located at 10333 University Ave.
+Opened in July 2022, Prairie Manor is located in the Strathcona Junction area.
 After assessment of the Strathcona community, we continue to see a need for housing supports and accessible services for Edmonton’s most vulnerable.
 It is estimated that 1000 people in Strathcona were in need of a place to sleep between April - September 2021.

 WHO WILL GET SELECTED TO LIVE IN THIS HOUSING?